isabelarvelo/careerhub/README.md

 - **Jobs Collection**: This is the core of the career hub and is designed to store job postings with all of the information associated with them.
 The job_id is used to uniquely identify each job listing.
 The reason I chose to include so many fields is because I wanted to store all of the information associated with each job listing in one place.
 From my prior experience with job portals, as a user I want to see all of the information about a job before I even apply, so I built this into the schema.

-- **Industries Schema**: This schema is designed to store industry information with attributes such as industry_name, growth_rates, and industry_skills.
+- **Industries Collection**: This schema is designed to store industry information with attributes such as industry_name, growth_rates, and industry_skills.
 This schema allows for easy querying and analysis of industry trends and skills without a focus on any specific job or company.

-- **Companies Schema**: This schema is designed to store company information with attributes such as company_id, name, size, type, location, website, description, and hr_contact.
+- **Companies Collection**: This schema is designed to store company information with attributes such as company_id, name, size, type, location, website, description, and hr_contact.
 This schema allows for easy querying and analysis of company information.
 This scheme allows someone to learn about a company without necessarily having to consider specific jobs, and I think this is important for a job portal for people to learn what is out there, even if there are no jobs currenly available or posted.

-In future iterations, I would consider a more nested structure and buildoing out more tailored collectios for different points of view, for example, a user or a company.
+In future iterations, I would consider a more nested structure and building out more tailored collectios for different points of view, for example, a user or a company.
 This solution is more of a prototype and would be improved with user testing.

 ## File Structure